veelkoov/osoittimet/README.md

     |----------|---|---|---|---|---|---|---|---|---|---|----|----|----|----|----|----|-----|
     | Variable |   |   |   |   |       a       |                    p                | ... |

 As can see above, we do not know the value of `p`, because we did not assign a value to it.
 So the initial state is: `p` points on some garbage somewhere.
 Operating systems and/or programs do not deal well with garbage pointers.
-At best, the program will crash when `p` on use attempt.
+At best, the program will crash when an attempt to use `p` happens.
 At worst, it will produce invalid results.

 Let's modify our code to look like this, and check the memory: